RubMertens/exceptionsexampleforinterview/README.md

 ## Searcher

-Run the tests of the SearcherTests project.
 An exception is currently being thrown.
 Look at the stacktrace below:
 - What kind of an exception is being thrown?
 - What other information is available in the stacktrace?
 - Where should we look to fix the issue?
+- Fix the issue

 ### The Exception